Large deviations of the trajectory of empirical distributions of Feller processes on locally compact spaces: Examples

 \section{Examples}

 We give a number of examples on which Theorem \ref{The:LDP2} can be applied.
-First of all, we begin with a Markov jump process on a compact metric space.
-After that, interacting particle systems\cite{Li85} are considered.
-In that case, we also prove a representation theorem for $D'$.
-Finally, we consider diffusion processes.
+We start by considering degenerate diffusion processes on $\bR^d$.
+We proceed with Lévy processes on $\bR^d$.
+Third, we consider Markov jump process with bounded jump rates on a locally compact separable metric space.
+Finally, we consider interacting particle systems\cite{Li85}.
+In this final case, we also prove a representation theorem for $D'$.